Riya922003/Smart-Contract-Based-Registration/README.md

 * Addition of codes
   * Make a folder that specifies your work topic for example - AI , BLOCKCHAIN etc
   * Add all the code files there 'DO ADD A README WITH SCREENSHOTS GIFS OR SOME DETAILS'
-* Collaborators are free to make issues
+* Collaborators are free to make issues and also do give a star to the  repo !!!

+  happy coding